-Vocational Rehabilitation is a US Department of Veterans Affairs program designed to benefit veterans with a service-connected disability.
+Veteran Readiness and Employment is a US Department of Veterans Affairs program designed to benefit veterans with a service-connected disability.
 This benefit is available to full- and part-time veterans who have a memorandum rating of at least 20% or a disability rating of at least 10%.
 Recipients can anticipate coverage of full tuition and fees (medical insurance is the only fee not covered) plus a standard monthly BAH payment and a stipend for books.

 New York State offers several programs to support the educational pursuits of veterans and their beneficiaries, such as Veterans Tuition Awards.
 Applicants interested in any New York State programs are encouraged to submit a FAFSA and a TAP application, as both forms are required along with award-specific requirements.
 Please click the link above for more information on applying.

 This program is a fully-funded graduate education program that supports 71 different subspecialties.
 In addition, 33 other fields of study are possible from over 96 different civilian institutions nationwide.
 Each year approximately 22% of the graduate assignments for officers are slated to attend civilian institutions (CIVINS).
 The Civilian Institutions (CIVINS) Office executes the Navy's mission by supporting these selected active-duty Navy at full-time residency graduate degree programs at accredited institutions within the United States.
 For additional information, please refer to OPNAVINST 1520.23C which provies guidance on the Navy's graduate education programs; for application procedures and selection criteria, contact your Detailer or Community Program Officer for details as the CIVINS Office does NOT process applications nor is involved in the student selection process.